PILLAR REPORT

 “By using heatmaps to measure and optimise our output, we’ve been able to identify the best times to connect, make smarter calls, and ultimately boost our success rate across the US.
 It’s all about efficiency, fewer wasted plays, more shots on target.”

-Final whistle: What the data tells us about cold calling in 2026
+What the data tells us about cold calling in 2026

-- Industry success rates are climbing again, from 2.3% to 2.7%, after a rocky patch throughout 2024.
+- Industry success rates are rising again, from 2.3% to 2.7%, following a challenging period in 2024

-- Cognism’s success rate is now 11.3%, up from 6.7%, proof that precision beats volume.
+- Cognism’s success rate has reached 11.3%, up from 6.7% - clear evidence that precision outperforms volume

 The game has changed.
 So should your tactics.